baetheus/redilex/README.md

 #redilex
 A naive redis orm with lexical indexing.
-This module was created to add a small amount of syntactical sugar to the node-redis client.
+This module was created to add syntactical sugar to the node-redis client.
 It uses a model approach to managing hash objects within redis.
-Additionally, it has some simple hash property flags such as ```lexical```, ```mutable```, and ```seed``` that make creating and searching for hashes a little easier.
+It enables single field lexical indexing, hash creation and update validation, and provides hooks to serialize or alter hash data prior to storage and before returning hashes to your client.

 ## Installation